andrewvitrenko/SelfAssessment/Skills/Paradigms.md

   - Reflection: 👂 heard
 - Patterns
   - Singleton: 🎓 known
-  - Factory Method: 🎓 known
+  - Factory Method: 🖐️ used
   - Abstract Factory: 👂 heard
   - Adapter: 🖐️ used
-  - Observer: 👂 heard
+  - Observer: 🖐️ used
   - Strategy: 🖐️ used
   - Facade: 🖐️ used
-  - Proxy: 👂 heard
+  - Proxy: 🖐️ used
-  - Chain of Responsibility: 🎓 known
+  - Chain of Responsibility: 🖐️ used
-  - Command: 👂 heard
+  - Command: 🎓 known
-  - Iterator: 👂 heard
+  - Iterator: 🎓 known
   - State: 🖐️ used
-  - Bridge: 🎓 known
+  - Bridge: 🖐️ used
-  - Builder: 👂 heard
+  - Builder: 🖐️ used
   - Prototype: 🎓 known
   - Composite: 🎓 known
-  - Decorator: 🎓 known
+  - Decorator: 🖐️ used
   - Flyweight: 👂 heard
   - Mediator: 👂 heard
   - Memento: 👂 heard